oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ### Run the Kubernetes sub-generator

-Now let's generate the Kubernetes Yaml descriptors using JHipster.
+Now let's generate the Kubernetes descriptors using JHipster.
 During the process, the generator will prompt for an FQDN (Fully qualified domain name) for the Ingress services, so let's first create a public IP on Google Cloud.
 With the help of [nip.io](nip.io), if you set <public-ip>.nip.io as your FQDN, you can test the deployment without having to purchase a real domain.

 Google Cloud provides a [free tier](https://cloud.google.com/free) of their services that grants you $300 in free credits if you are a new user.